 Every area of technology — biotechnology, genetics, computers, semiconductors – was advancing at a pace never before seen in human history.
 Experts were developing network connectivity (Internet) at breakneck speed.
 Computing power was doubling every 18 months or so.
 Space travel was becoming a reality.

 It’s not like there weren’t any researchers.
 Up to 2004, PubMed lists 1.56 million papers published on cancer.
-1.56 million!
 The National Cancer Institute budget for 2004 was $4.7 billion.
-If you add in charities and other funding including pharmaceuticals, it was $14.4 billion.
-No, it wasn’t lack of money or lack of researchers that was the problem.
+Add in charities and other funding including pharmaceuticals and it was $14.4 billion.
+A lack of money or lack of researchers wasn’t the problem.
 It was the lack of fresh ideas.

 Experts estimated the cost to be $1.35 billion over nine years of the project.
 Dr Craig Venter, who had just recently completed the Human Genome Project opined.
 “Diverting a billion or two dollars from other areas of research when it’s not clear what answer we’d get, there might be better ways to move cancer research forward”.

 In the New York Times, Dr Garth Anderson said: “We can spend $2 billion on something and get a lot of data, but I’m not convinced it will do us much good.”